A person standing in front of a wall of mirrors

 Over time, the concept of projection has been studied and expanded upon by various psychologists and theorists.
 Carl Jung, for example, believed that projection was a way for individuals to confront and integrate their own unconscious thoughts and feelings.
 He also introduced the idea of the “shadow,” which refers to the parts of ourselves that we reject or deny, and which we may project onto others.

-See also How to Mount Tv on a Stone Fireplace
+See also How to Fix Tv Wall Mount Holes

 In modern psychology, projection is often seen as a defense mechanism that allows individuals to avoid taking responsibility for their own negative thoughts and behaviors.
 It can also be a way for people to cope with difficult emotions, such as anger or fear, by projecting them onto others.
 Understanding the concept of projection can be helpful in therapy, as it can help individuals to recognize and take ownership of their own feelings and behaviors.